-The economy, including the trajectory of inflation, the labor market and growth, will be crucial to monitor as Election Day approaches.
-Meanwhile, consumer sentiment data has increased for the first time since March, due in part to Democratic voter enthusiasm around Harris entering the race, but overall remains below election-year averages.
+The economy, including the trajectory of inflation, the labor market and growth, will be crucial to monitor as Election Day approaches as well.
+Meanwhile, consumer sentiment data has increased for the second straight month, due in part to sustained Democratic voter enthusiasm around Harris entering the race, but overall remains below election-year averages.
 Sentiment among independents is still anchored closer to Republican sentiment than Democratic, which could perhaps point to how this cohort votes come Election Day.
-Analyzing market returns in election years, we find that opportunities may emerge in Energy, Utilities, Financials and Industrials if investors anticipate a Republican win.
-Should investors expect a Democratic win, Information Technology and Consumer Discretionary are likely to outperform, while Health Care could also be a notable beneficiary.
-Finally, when assessing performance of the USPP Policy Equal-Weight Index Baskets and the Morgan Stanley Institutional Equity Division Policy Baskets, we see the stock market may be positioning for a GOP victory, though continued momentum for Harris' campaign could create risks for stocks favored in a GOP-win scenario.
-We reiterate that the election is still more than two months away, and many more twists and turns are possible.
+Analyzing market returns in election years, we find that opportunities may emerge in energy, utilities, financials and industrials if investors anticipate a Republican win.
+Should investors expect a Democratic win, information technology and consumer discretionary are likely to outperform, while health care could also be a notable beneficiary.
+Finally, when assessing performance of our USPP Policy Equal-Weight Index Baskets and the Morgan Stanley Institutional Equity Division Policy Baskets, we see the stock market may be positioning for a GOP victory, though momentum shifts in the closing weeks of the campaign could create risks for stocks favoring a GOP victory.
+The election is still six weeks away, and many more twists and turns are possible.